 \section{Conclusion}

-The main contribution of this paper is the determination of tight bounds for the outer-weakly convex domination number on graph products.
-The study focuses on this parameter for the three standard graph products: Cartesian, strong, and lexicographic products.
-Our results suggest that finding the exact value of $\widetilde{\gamma}_{wcon}(G*H)$ is a challenging task for all the three products.
-Consequently, it would be of interest to continue the study on restricted classes of product graphs.
+The main contribution of this paper is the determination of tight bounds for the outer-weakly convex domination number on Cartesian and strong product graphs.
+Furthermore, the exact values of the outer-weakly convex domination number for lexicographic product of graphs are determined in terms of the domination and total domination numbers of one of the factor graphs.
+Our results suggest that finding the exact value for the outer weakly-convex domination number is a challenging task for the Cartesian and strong products.
+However, it would be of interest to continue the study on restricted classes of product graphs.